boddumanohar/holmes_template/infooutput.md

 ### Generating Info-output

-This report explains what the directory  "/" should contain and how to generate it.
+This sections explains what "/info" directory should contain and how to generate it.
 At the end I will show an example on how to do it in Golang and Python.

-The "/" should contain
+The "/info" should contain
 1. General info about how to use, expected JSON output.
-2. Author
+2. Author name.
-3. Service name and version
+3. Service name and version.
 4. Small Description about the service.

-Basically this directory docuements very apect of the Service.
+Basically this directory documents very apect of the Service.

 #### Info-Output Generation in Golang